1.11 Provisions, Contingent Liability and Contingent Assets

 considered necessary at this stage.

-35.4 The exceptional item of Rs 409.54 Lakhs for the year ended 31.03.2024 is net of the exceptional loss of Rs.
-413.80 Lakhs, pertaining to the damage of raw materials due to floods in Tamil Nadu (Rs.409.70 Lakhs based on provisional assessment) and transit damage (Rs.
+Lakh incurred by the company during the year on account of the materials damaged.
+The exceptional item of R.s 409.54 Lakhs for the year ended 31.03.2024 is net of the exceptional loss of Rs.
+413.80 Lakhs, pertaining to the damage of raw materials due to combustion and floods in Tamil Nadu during December 2023 (Rs.409.70 Lakhs based on provisional assessment) and transit damage (Rs.
 4.10 Lakhs) and the exceptional income of Rs.
-4.26 Lakhs (corresponding figure for the year ended 31.03.2023 Rs.
-118.47) on account of receipt of insurance claim received in part against the claim lodged during the financial year 2021-22.
-The company is in the process of lodging claims with the insurance company.
-The management is confident of recovering the loss from the insurance company in full.
+4.26 Lakhs on account of receipt of insurance claim received in part against the claim lodged during the financial year 2021- 22.

-35.11 Acid buff imported by the Company under CTH 23099020 at NIL rate was assessed by the Customs Department at 5% IGST.
-Accordingly, the company has paid Rs 13.34 Lakhs (Rs 6.70 Lakhs on 09.02.2024 and Rs 6.64 Lakhs on 16.02.2024) under protest and has filed writ petition and the matter is pending before the Hon.
+34.10 Acid buff imported by the Company under CTH 23099020 at NIL rate was assessed by the Customs Department at 5% IGST.
+Accordingly, the company has paid Rs 71.29 Lakhs under protest and filed writ petition before the Hon.
 High Court of Kerala.
-The company is hopeful of getting favourable verdict in this regard.
+The matter is disposed in favour of the company.
+Steps are being taken to secure refund of the amounts paid under protest.

 (a) Actuarial Risk - the risks that benefits costs more than expected.
 All assumptions used to project the liability cash-flows are source of risk, if actual experience turns out to be worse than expected experience - there could be a risk of being unable to meet the liabilities as and when they fall due.
 E.g. If assumed salary growth rates turns out to be lesser than reality - this could cause a risk that the provisions are inadequate in comparison to the actual benefits required to be paid.